-Here you see a 3 year record of sleep and mood for a man with rapid-cycling bipolar disorder.
-How the NIMH managed to get these recordings I don’t know.
-On the left, marked by red, you see a sleep record (don’t bother trying to figure out what it means, just look at the pattern, which will be obvious in a minute).
+On the left, marked by red, you see a sleep record (don’t bother trying to figure out what it means.
+There’s a pattern, which will be obvious in a minute).

 Next to it, marked by purple , is the total amount of sleep per 24 hours (to the right is a lot, to the left is a little — again, it’s the pattern that matters).

-If you look closely you can see that the amount of sleep (under the purple arrow) closely matches the mood curve: less sleep during + peaks; and more sleep during the depressive phases.
+If you look closely you can see that the amount of sleep (under the purple arrow) closely matches the mood curve: less sleep during manic peaks; and more sleep during the depressive phases.

 The main point so far is to see the rapid and obvious cycling.

 So, what was this treatment?
-NO MEDICATIONS.
-That sounds great, doesn’t it?
-But it wasn’t easy: the NIMH research team required this man to stay in darkness 14 hours every night, from 6 pm to 8 am the next morning.
+Not pills, those didn’t change.
+It wasn’t easy: with his consent, the research team required this man to stay in darkness 14 hours every night, from 6 pm to 8 am the next morning.
 (After a few weeks they eased up: only 10 hours of “enforced darkness”).

 How could “darkness” treat rapid cycling?
 And what does this mean for your treatment?

 To understand this patient’s response to this treatment, we must turn to our “biological clock”.
-For a stunning example of how powerful this clock is, and how important in bipolar disorder, have a look at an example of a patient who cycled every 24 hours, first a day up, then a day down — and has matching laboratory evidence of cycling (hormones, even handwriting!)
-The NIMH team theorized that in rapid cyclers, their clocks have lost the ability to respond to the timing of natural day and night.
+(For a stunning example of how powerful this clock is, and how important in bipolar disorder, have a look at an example of a patient who cycled every 24 hours, first a day up, then a day down — with matching laboratory evidence of cycling: hormones, even handwriting!)
+The research team theorized that in rapid cyclers, their clocks have lost the ability to respond to the timing of natural day and night.

 They hoped that the could reverse this with its opposite — enforced darkness at night.
 They believed that the SCN could become more sensitive again, if given this treatment.
 Perhaps then it would then have more influence over the body’s cycling, as it is supposed to?